 Variation: May do the same exercise with other multiplication tables (x 3; x 4; etc.)

-paper for each child with 10 big circles on it with a different sum from the multiplication table for 2 under each circle (1 x 2; 2 x 2; 3 x 2; etc.).
-Pencils.
+Needed: Pencils.
+Sheet of paper for everyone with 10 big circles on it.
+Under each circle, write one part of the multiplication table for two: 1 x 2; 2 x 2; 3 x 2; etc.

-May also do this for multiplication by 3, 4, or possibly even 5.
+Variation: You may also do this for multiplication by 3, 4 or possibly even 5.

-edited, with English translation by M. van Rheenen and Annelies Barth (Linked-In: Annelies Barth, interpreter & author)
+Edited, with English translation by M. van Rheenen and Annelies Barth (Linked-In: Annelies Barth, interpreter & author)